hydroper-jet/lang/README.md

   <img src="./snippets/ExampleApplication.png" width="627">
 </p>

-The JetWork language is a flexible scripting language influenced by ActionScript.
+The Jet language is a flexible scripting language influenced by ActionScript.

-> **Note**: JetWork is in documentation process and its compiler is not available.
+> **Note**: Jet is in documentation process and its compiler is not available.

 ## Interest technologies